Saturday, 30 August 2014

 Directed by John McPherson

 Very strange story by Daniel Ullman, who also wrote Blind Rage a year before.
 Harry is a truly odd character, dressing up in disguise to collect the winnings and then hiring limousines, uniforms and people in order to pretend to be a military official.
-David's character demonstrates quite a degree of desperation during all of this: after learning of his win he's phoning around to buy laboratory equipment that should put him on the road to a cure, but Harry's rash use of the winnings to craft a scam that should double their earnings brings David to the point of begging for his half of the money and leaving Harry to it.
+David's character demonstrates quite a degree of desperation during all of this: after learning of his win he's phoning around to buy laboratory equipment that should put him on the road to a cure, but Harry's rash use of the winnings to craft a scam that should double their earnings brings David to the point of begging for his half of the money (even the leftover crumbs at one point) so as to leave Harry to it.
 It's an interesting turn of events but I'm not quite sure the comedic elements of the episode really work.

 Number of Fists: ***